 RESTARTS: The defending team must give 10 feet on all restarts.
 The following rules apply:

 Side out of Bounds: Indirect kick from where the ball went out of play.

-Goal Kick: The keeper handles the ball and distributes to restart play.
+Goal Kick: The keeper handles the ball and distributes by throwing the ball to a teammate to restart play.
 Defending team must be outside 3 point arc.

 Corner Kick: Direct kick from the corner of the playing area.

 Free Kick for a Foul: Direct kick taken from the place of the foul.

 Free Kick for a direct kick foul committed inside the penalty area: Penalty kick from the top of the 3 point circle..